cofenberg/unrimp/Example/Source/Examples/Readme.txt

 - "RHI_DIRECT3D12":	  Enable Direct3D 12 RHI implementation support
 - "UNICODE":		  Enable Microsoft Windows command line Unicode support
 - "SHARED_LIBRARIES": Use RHIs via shared libraries, if this is not defined, the RHIs are statically linked
-- "RENDERER_RUNTIME": Enable renderer runtime support
+- "RENDERER":		  Enable renderer support
 - "RENDERER_TOOLKIT": Enable renderer toolkit support
 - "SDL2_FOUND":"	  Enable SDL2 ( https://www.libsdl.org/ ) support
 - Do also have a look into the RHI header file for RHI implementation preprocessor definitions